 What are some key features of your curriculum and learning approach?

-At Invictus Kindergarten, we’re proud of our unique bilingual teaching environment, where each language has its own immersive and stimulating classroom, and students alternate between them every other day.
+At Invictus Kindergarten, we’re proud of our unique bilingual teaching environment.
+Each language has its own immersive and stimulating classroom, and students alternate between them every other day.
 This arrangement allows for a unique and truly immersive language learning experience.
 Students learn English with a ‘Letters and Sounds’-based curriculum one day, and Mandarin with Chinese traditional characters the next.

 For us, the development of a healthy attitude to learning is important.
 With guaranteed onward placement into Invictus Primary and Secondary schools (Years 1 to 13), the foundational skills learnt here are the perfect basis for a lifetime of learning with us.